azsk/DevOpsKit/Contributing.md

 #### Update existing control
 There are various ways in which you can update an existing control:
   * Update recommendations as per latest options/PowerShell command available: This is as simple as updating Policy/Configuration Json file.
-(Refer Policy/Configuration )
+(Refer Policy/Configuration ).
   * Update core logic defined to cover different/missing scenarios for control evaluation or bug fixes: You can navigate to core logic for specific control by finding the ControlId in Policy/Configuration.json file and then in the MethodName property you will be able to find the method that contains the logic to evaluate that particular control.

 #### Add new controls for existing supported resources</br>
   * You can add your security practices as control for a particular Azure Service.
 Before adding control to code, you should come up with below basic details:
-	1. Control description
+	1. Control description.
-	2. Rationale behind the control
+	2. Rationale behind the control.
-	3. Recommendation to be followed  to fix control
+	3. Recommendation to be followed  to fix control.
-	4. Define level(TCP/Best Practice/Information) and severity(Critical/High/Medium/Low) of the control
+	4. Define level(TCP/Best Practice/Information) and severity(Critical/High/Medium/Low) of the control.
 	5. Can control be validated using Azure cmdlet or API.
 Based on this control can be added as a **Manual or Automated** control.
 The control you are thinking to add may be Manual or Automated control, based upon that you can go through the below given description to add Manual or Automated control.

 **Add manual control**</br>